 In other words, there’s no “normal” definition of pelvic pain.
-It varies greatly from one woman to the next, so don’t compare with your friends.
-If you have pain for more than six months, or it gets so severe that you can’t participate in your normal activities of life, like school or work, come see us.
+It varies greatly from one woman to the next, so don’t compare it with your friends.
+If you have had pain for more than six months, or it gets so severe that you can’t participate in your normal activities of life, like school or work, come see us.

 Don’t ignore it

 Because chronic pelvic pain can be caused by several different conditions, you shouldn’t ignore it.
 As a woman, you’re probably used to pain in your pelvic area related to menstrual cramps.
-But pain that doesn’t go away is different.
+But the pain that doesn’t go away is different.
 Below are a few of the reasons you should not ignore chronic pelvic pain: